Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 Start at top of stitch line and bring thread through.
 Holding thread down with left thumb, make a diagonal stitch, inserting needle to right of stitch line and bringing it out on stitch line a little below starting point and above thread. then work in the same way but insert needle to the left of the stitch line.
 Continue alternating in this way.

-Variations on feather stitch are chained, closed and double.
+Variations on feather stitch are single, straight, chained, closed, long armed and double.

 Work as shown in the diagram, a decorative stitch used when the fabric does not need to be covered as in hardanger.